 Serological testing is also possible, although results may not be available immediately.
-The utility of serologic testing in the ED (where rapid confirmation is required for infection control) is limited, but may be helpful in the management of the hospitalized patient.
+The utility of serologic testing is limited, but may be helpful in the management of the hospitalized patient.
 Assays of IgG antibodies to VZV are helpful to determine the immune status of individuals whose history of varicella is unknown or uncertain.

 Complications.
 In the healthy pediatric patient, asymptomatic hepatitis with transient elevation of liver enzymes is a common complication of varicella infection and has no sequelae.10 Itching can lead to secondary bacterial infection of the vesicular rash and is the most common complication; invasive infection with group A streptococcus and toxic shock syndrome have been described in rare cases.
 Antibiotic therapy has been shown to reduce the risk of life-threatening bacterial superinfection,11 but fatal sepsis or necrotizing fasciitis may still occur.
 Always check for signs of cellulitis surrounding the varicella lesions.